daytonn/architecture-js/README.md

 ##About

-Architecture.js is a suite of tools to help you build and manage complex javascript applications and frameworks.
-With architecture.js you can create project scaffolding, manage third-party packages, compile, and compress your javascript application, all in real time as you write plain old vanilla javascript.
-In addition to large applications, architecture.js is perfect for developing your own javascript frameworks.
+ArchitectureJS is a suite of tools to help you build and manage complex javascript applications and frameworks.
+With ArchitectureJS you can create project scaffolding, manage third-party packages, compile, and compress your javascript application, all in real time as you write plain old vanilla javascript.
+In addition to large applications, ArchitectureJS is perfect for developing your own javascript frameworks and libraries.

 ###contributing to architecture.js